Rib Pain : causes, symptoms and treatments

 What Can Cause Rib Pain?

-Rib pain may arise from several conditions: costochondritis (inflammation of costal cartilages), respiratory infections like bronchitis or pneumonia causing muscle stress, joint dysfunction or inflammation of the costovertebral or costosternal joints, musculoskeletal issues from repetitive motions or poor posture causing muscle spasms, and physical trauma leading to fractures with intense pain.
+Causes include costochondritis (inflammation of costal cartilages), respiratory infections (bronchitis, pneumonia) causing muscle strain from coughing, joint dysfunction of costovertebral or costosternal joints, musculoskeletal issues from repetitive movements or poor posture, and trauma causing fractures or cracks with intense pain.

 Who is at Risk of Suffering from Rib Pain?

-Adults, especially those doing physical labor, athletes, elderly people, and individuals with respiratory disorders, are the main groups at risk for rib pain.
+Adults performing physical labor, athletes, elderly people, and individuals with respiratory illnesses are most at risk of experiencing rib pain.

 Chiropractic Diagnosis of Rib Pain